Sue9104/web-manual/interface/owner-project-management.md

 ## Assignment

 Assignment is the first step of translation process.
 Owner should allocate items to translators after project creation.
-All the items are list here.

 > Description of status please see [status](../glossary.md#status)